Reasons to think twice before icing an injury and what to do instead

 B = Breathe and E = Evaluate, as outlined earlier

-C = CRUTCHES
+C = CRUTCHES or CAST

 Crutches will help you avoid putting weight on an injured hip, knee, ankle or foot.
 Aside from keeping weight off your lower limb, you also need to immobilize the affected part until you can see a doctor.
 The most important thing is to stop moving the part.
 A splint is very helpful in this regard.
 For upper body injuries, a sling is also a good strategy for immobilizing the injured body part.